 She has been active in Māori Advisory Groups at Canterbury University and with the Ministry of Social Development, and has worked as Māori and Pacific Health portfolio manager and personal health team contracts manager with the Canterbury District Health Board.

 Toa Greening is a Trustee of the Te Huarahi Tika Trust.
-A strong advocate for the communities of South Auckland, he sits on the Manurewa Local Board of the Auckland Council.
-He has more than twenty years experience in the New Zealand ICT industry, and holds degrees in law and Maori language and development.
+A strong advocate for the communities of South Auckland, he has been an elected member of the Manurewa Local Board on Auckland Council.
+He has more than twenty years experience in the New Zealand ICT industry.

 A long-time community volunteer for various causes, Toa is most passionate about environmental issues.
-He is currently the technical spokesperson on radio frequency electro-magnetic fields for the National Environmental Society and a professional member of the Bioelectromagnetics Society.
+He is currently the technical spokesperson on radio frequency electro-magnetic fields for the Safer Wireless Technology NZ and a professional member of the Bioelectromagnetics Society.

 Gina Rangi has ten years experience as a Trustee for Tuaropaki Trust.
 Before establishing her own consultancy firm, she worked as a solicitor in the law firm Russell McVeagh on its Māori legal team on Treaty of Waitangi disputes and fisheries allocation.